Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-8S1NK72uyLE.md

 ### Transcript

-> it's scandalous when's the toilet paper dlc there's the the hard hidden questions come out soon soon soon we could uh let's see here
+> it's scandalous when's the toilet paper dlc there's the the hard hidden questions come out soon soon soon we could, let's see here